 I searched the rest of the flat.
 I came across a few rock alignments, another rock circle, and the neck of a dark olive-green bottle.
 The lip on the bottle was handmade and, again, was very old.

 I decided to take a break and have lunch under a pine tree.
 This little camp had a beautiful view and a cool breeze.
-It was a pleasant spot, but I could imagine that it would have been a hard life living there.
+It was a pleasant spot, but I could imagine that living there would have been a hard life.

 After lunch, I hiked back to my truck and startled a couple of mule deer along the way.
 They dashed off into the trees, disappearing into the trees as quickly as they appeared.
 I thought about how the wickiup was more likely used for hunting and gathering pine nuts by the Western Shoshone than a permanent camp.
 This might explain the lack of artifacts or any other structures up there.